CLAS-205/au24-site/docs/textbook/unit3/lesson14-modern-astronomy/index.md

 ### Galileo

 <div style="display: block; text-align: left;">
     <div style="margin-bottom: 20px;">
         <img src="../../../../assets/images/galileo.jpg" alt="A painting of Galileo" style="max-width: 60%; height: auto; float: left; margin-right: 20px;">
         <figcaption style="text-align: left; margin-top: 5px;"><i>A portrait of Galileo.
 Image credit: Wikipedia</i></figcaption>
     </div>
     <p style="margin: 0;"><b>Galileo Galilei</b> (1564–1642) was an Italian astronomer, physicist, and engineer who played a pivotal role in the Scientific Revolution.
-Known as the "father of modern science," Galileo made groundbreaking contributions to the fields of astronomy, motion, and the scientific method.
+Known as the "father of modern science," Galileo made several contributions to the fields of astronomy, motion, and the scientific method.
 One of his most significant achievements was the improvement of the telescope, which allowed him to make more detailed observations of the night sky than ever before.
-Through his enhanced telescopes, Galileo was able to observe celestial bodies in unprecedented detail, making discoveries that challenged existing astronomical models.</p>
+Through his enhanced telescopes, Galileo was able to observe celestial bodies in unprecedented detail, making discoveries that further challenged existing astronomical models.</p>
     <p> </p>
 </div>